-To configure a validating resolver to use RFC 5011 to maintain a trust anchor, configure the trust anchor using a managed-keys statement.
+To configure a validating resolver to use RFC 5011 to maintain a trust anchor, configure the trust anchor using a dnssec-keys statement and the initial-key keyword.
 Information about this can be found in Section 5.2.

 Authoritative Server